This page defines the RFP-Accounts Receivable billing process.

 On the Create Invoice screen, select the non-deliverable items you want to include on the delivery invoice by placing a checkmark in the Select checkbox.

-Once you’ve selected the non-deliverable items to include on the invoice, you’ll proceed to the bottom of the Options popover window.
-There are three tabs available with separate billing options on each.
+Once you’ve selected the non-deliverable items to include on the invoice, click the Options button.
+At the bottom of the Options popover window, there are three tabs available with separate billing options on each.

 - Parts Delivered Invoice – this button will create a delivery invoice with only the that have been delivered to the customer.